 Editor's Note: Whether BAR and/or DC AS verifies the Avatar ID provided by the sending UE is in the the sending UE's Avatar ID list is FFS.

 The authorization of avatar representation downloading shall be based on a token mechanism.
-The token shall include the chosen Avatar ID by the sending UE, the UE ID of the sending UE (i.e., IMPU), one of MF ID or DC AS ID, the BAR ID, and expiration time.
-In case of the receiving UE centric rendering mode, the token shall/should further include the receiving UE ID (i.e., IMPU).
+The token shall include the Avatar ID chosen by the sending UE, the UE ID of the sending UE (i.e., IMPU), one of MF ID or DC AS ID, the BAR ID, and expiration time.
+In case of the receiving UE centric rendering mode, the token shall/should further include the receiving UE ID (i.e., IMPU) and, if the token is generated by the sending UE, the sending UE shall provide the token to the receiving UE, through the established application data channel together with the URL associated with the Avatar ID chosen by the sending UE.
 The BAR shall verify the token as follows:

 - The BAR shall verify the signature of the token.